atlarge-research/continuum/DSL/README.md

 ## Using Code Snippets
 If you would like the gain a better understanding of the code snippets and how to create them you can refer to `continuum/.vscode/dsl_snippets.code-snippets` where they are implemented.
 For the ease of use of this work, plesae only create files in the format of `cfg_<something>`.
 This is to keep this implementation simple and consistant to use.

+`cfg_basic` can be used to generate the basic structure

 ## Using Typescript
 This section is made for those who want to gain a deeper understandning of the source-code.